hyprnz/stylr-twenty/README.md

 Now that we have some docker images loaded into the container-service, we can create a deployment using those images, with the configuration defined in `deploy/containers.json` and `deploy/public-endpoint.json`.

-1. Generate the file `deploy/containers.json`:
 1. Update the following settings in `deploy/.env.local`:
    * `SERVER_URL` - to be the "Public domain" of the container-service
    * `SERVER_IMAGE_NAME` - to be the name of the `server` image in the container-service
    * `REDIS_IMAGE_NAME` - to be the name of the `redis` image in the container-service
 2. Run the `deploy/generate-config.sh` script to produce `deploy/containers.json`.
-2. Deploy with this command:
+3. Deploy with this command:

 ```bash
 aws lightsail create-container-service-deployment --service-name stylr-twenty-development --containers file://deploy/containers.json --public-endpoint file://deploy/public-endpoint.json --no-cli-pager
 ```

-> Note: DO NOT add the `deploy/containers.json` file to source control!
+> Note: NEVER add the generated `deploy/containers.json` file to source control!